mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 That was his last scene.
 He had for so long persisted in his egoistic sense, in order to pursue the purpose of his life.
 That was concluded.

 This is very common, very common.
-For such people, they never thought of the significance of zazen, which causes all delusions to drop off from the first.
-They never thought of glancing even once at such a wonderful world.
+For such people, they never think of the significance of zazen, which causes all delusions to drop off from the first.
+They never think of glancing even once at such a wonderful world.
 They don't care.

 That is okay.